Hefei: Administration

-The prefecture-level city of Hefei administers 9 county-level divisions, including 4 districts, 1 County-city and 4 counties.
+The prefecture-level city of Hefei administers 9 county-level divisions, including 4 districts, 1 county-city and 4 counties.

 Hefei subdivisions area (km2), population (According to 2010 Census) and population density (per km2).

 Economy

-The GDP was ¥1141.28 billion in 2021.
-The GDP per capita was ¥121187(ca.US$18784) in 2021.Ranked top 20 cities of China.
+As of 2021, the GDP of Hefei is CN¥1,141.28 billion.
+The GDP per capita of the city is ¥121,187 (US$18,784), ranking within the top 20 of cities in China.

-Before the Chinese Civil War, Hefei's main industry was agriculture.
-After World War II, the capital of Anhui was moved from Anqing to Hefei.
-To assist the development of the city, many talented people were sent in from other parts of the country.
-Modern-day Hefei has machinery, electronics, chemistry, steel, textile, and cigarette industries, among others.

-In the summer of 2005, the municipal government implemented changes designed to beautify the city by demolishing thousands of illegally built structures, and clearing away long-established marketplaces in many parts of the city.
-While these actions removed many unlicensed, and often poorly-constructed food stalls which had been contributing to the spread of disease and which posed fire hazards, these changes also removed longstanding businesses that had lined many streets throughout the city overnight.
-The impact on the local economy was felt immediately as hundreds, if not thousands, of low paid workers no longer had employment.
+As of 2023, the GDP of Hefei is CN¥1,267.38 billion.

+Investments and state-owned enterprises

+Hefei's city government is highly engaged in business, both through state-owned enterprises and investment.
+This approach has helped drive economic growth and re-structure the cities economic base.

+In 2008, the local government spent US$3.5 billion for a controlling ownership stake in BOE Technology (Jingdongfang).
+BOE Technology subsequently grew to be one of the world's leading manufacturers of semiconductor products for telecommunications.
+It is also the world's largest manufacturer of liquid crystal displays, organic light-emitting diodes, and flexible displays.
+As of at least 2024, BOE has three production lines in Hefei, and its presence has helped Hefei attract further business in the electronics supply chain and contributed to Hefei's development as one of the main centers for the optoelectronic industry in China.

+In 2008, Hefei invested heavily in iFlytek, a voice-recognition technology firm spun off from USTC.

+The local government invested heavily in NIO in order to integrate it with Hefei Changan Automobile, a legacy enterprise from the Third Front construction.
+NIO was on the brink of bankruptcy in 2020 when Hefei obtained a 25% stake in the company in exchange for RMB 7 billion.
+NIO moved its headquarters to Hefei, where the government helped it obtain loans from local banks to expand its supply chains.
+As of 2022, NIO is China's most successful electric vehicle manufacturer.

+Analysis of growth

 Hefei has been identified by the Economist Intelligence Unit in the November 2010 Access China White Paper as a member of the CHAMPS (Chongqing, Hefei, Anshan, Ma'anshan, Pingdingshan and Shenyang), an economic profile of the top 20 emerging cities in China.

 Hefei was identified by The Economist in December 2012 as the world's No.1 fastest growing metropolitan economy.

+Hefei has supported the growth of the chip industry in the city and has become one of the biggest sites for the manufacture of memory chips (DRAM).

 Transportation

-Hefei has been the provincial capital since 1945 (before it was Lihuang, which is today's Jinzhai) and is a natural center of transportation, being situated to the north of Lake Chao and standing on a low saddle crossing the northeastern extension of the Dabie Mountains, which form the divide between the Huai and Yangtze rivers.
+Hefei has been the provincial capital since 1945 (before it was Lihuang, which is today's Jinzhai) and is a natural center of transportation, being situated to the north of Chao Lake and standing on a low saddle crossing the northeastern extension of the Dabie Mountains, which form the divide between the Huai and Yangtze rivers.
 From Hefei there is easy water transport via the lake to the Yangtze River opposite Wuhu.

-Land

-Important land routes run through Hefei, including: